 It is important to note that a claim that is processed by the payer and posted to a deductible or coinsurance is not considered a denied claim.

-When a claim denial takes place, providers may be notified of this in a few different ways including on explanation of benefits (EOB) documentation, explanation of payment (EOP) documentation, electronic remittance advice (ERA) and/or other methods by which providers are notified of claims payments and statuses.
+When a claim is denied providers may be notified of this in a few different ways including on explanation of benefits (EOB) documentation, explanation of payment (EOP) documentation, electronic remittance advice (ERA) and/or other methods by which providers are notified of claims payments and statuses.
 A denial response will typically include the reason for the denial.
 As a provider, you have a limited window of time — one that can vary significantly by payer — to respond to the denial and submit either a corrected claim or a new claim altogether.